Redislabs-Solution-Architects/kafka2redis/README.md

 flask run
 ```

+The app is running here by default [http://localhost:5000](http://localhost:5000)

 ## Docker
 You may run this service plus the Redis database from docker.
 We've provided a docker-compose files for the service,
 as well as for Redis.
 You must build the service image, then run docker-compose to bring it up.

-By default, this app is listening on port 5000, Redis on 6379
+By default, this app is listening on port 5050, Redis on 6379

 ```bash
 docker-compose build
 docker-compose up -d
 ```

+The app is found here by default when running with docker: [http://localhost:5050](http://localhost:5050)

 ## Testing
 ```bash